gerkone/pyTORCS-docker/README.md

   * [Troubleshooting and known issues](#troubleshooting-and-known-issues)
   * [References](#references)

-OpenAI Gym-like, TORCS-based environment for simple autonomous driving simulations.
+OpenAI Gym-like, torcs environment with vision.

 The **environment** is designed to be run inside a Docker container.
 This was done to simplify the installation and configuration, as I found TORCS to be tricky to install on some systems.
 Either way, everything can be still installed and run directly on the host.

 ## Requirements
 * Docker
 * nvidia-docker
-* opencv-python

 ## Installation
 This project is designed to run on a Linux system, ideally with an Nvidia GPU.